 The master cylinder pressurizes the brake system when the pedal is pressed or applied.
 It also provides hydraulic fluid to the wheels.
 A red brake-warning light typically lights up with hydraulic failure.

 When your vehicle is turned off, the brake pedal should remain firm.
-However, when you push the pedal lightly and it sinks to the floor, the master cylinder has a leak.
+However, when you push the pedal lightly and it sinks to the floor, you have a leak.
 When driving, if the brake pedal is fully depressed and feels unresponsive or spongy, this is also the result of a malfunctioning master cylinder.

 It is often necessary to replace the master cylinder and bleed the hydraulic system of air.
 You will want to get your vehicle repaired with a qualified auto technician as soon as possible due to the high safety factor involved.